How Samsung SSDs Fail

 Samsung 990 PRO S.M.A.R.T.
 Health Degradation

 The Pascal controller on the 990 PRO had a firmware bug (0B2QJXD7) that incorrectly calculated wear, causing S.M.A.R.T. health to drop 5-10% within weeks of normal use.
-Users reported health percentages far below what the drive's 1,200 TBW rating would predict for the amount of data actually written.
+Users reported health percentages far below what the drive's rated TBW endurance (600 TBW for 1TB, 1,200 TBW for 2TB) would predict for the amount of data actually written.

-Samsung acknowledged the issue and released firmware 3B2QJXD7 and later 4B2QJXE7 to stop the rapid decline.
+Samsung acknowledged the issue and released firmware 1B2QJXD7 and later 4B2QJXD7 to stop the rapid decline.
 The fix is a tourniquet, not a cure.
 It prevents further incorrect wear logging but doesn't reset the S.M.A.R.T. values to factory defaults.
 The phantom wear is permanently baked into the drive's telemetry.
 Attribute 03 (Available Spare) shows depleted capacity that was never actually consumed.

 Samsung 870 EVO NAND Degradation